joneldiablo/virtual-web/README.md

 This command starts the HTTP and WebSocket servers, launches Chromium and begins streaming frames from the provided URL.
 Pass `--isolate` to open one page per WebSocket client.
-When isolation is enabled, pages are mapped by client ID so each connection receives its own dedicated page.
+When isolation is enabled, pages are mapped by client ID so each connection receives its own dedicated page, and existing sessions remain active when additional clients join.